axiomhq/axiom-cloudwatch-forwarder/README.md

 # Logs Subscriber architecture

+- Creates an S3 bucket for Cloudtrail
-- Creates a CloudTrail trail to capture creation of new LogGroups
+- Creates a Trail to capture creation of new LogGroups
--
+- Creates an Event Rule to pass those creation events to event bus
 - EventBridge sends an event to a Lambda function when a new LogGroup is created
 - Lambda function creates a subscription filter for the new LogGroup